 The end of war heralded the ‘Roaring Twenties’ and a whirlwind of new cars, American jazz and movies as well as fervour for the British Empire.
 When the Great Depression hit in 1929, social and economic divisions widened and many Australian financial institutions collapsed.
 Sport was the national distraction and sporting heroes, such as racehorse champion Phar Lap and cricketer Donald Bradman, gained near-mythical status.

 During the Second World War, Australian forces made a significant contribution to the Allied victory in Europe, Asia and the Pacific.
+In February of 1942, the largest single attack ever conducted by a foreign millitary power on Australia took place in Darwin.
+The Bombing of Darwin involved 260 enemy aircraft and targetted the town, port and airfields.
 The generation that fought in the war and survived came out of it with a sense of pride.

 New Australians arrive to a post-war boom